 I asked our archaeologist friends, Dan and Michael who have stayed in this kibbutz while digging at Omrit for many years.
 The kibbutzim movement was very important in the 1970’s.
 Here is their answer:

 Many American Jews moved to Israel thinking they would create a utopian communal type of living.
 In the beginning the kids even stayed separate from their parents in the children’s house all week long and only went home to be with their parents on weekends.
 All of the meals were communal and everyone was paid the same stipend no matter how important they were or what they did for work.
 There were small houses where everyone lived and then lots of farmland.
 Each kibbutz produced different things.
+Now the kibbutzim are changing.
+Most of the people living on the kibbutzim are older.
+Many of the younger people have moved to the cities.

 Every kibbutz has a business that provides work and money for the people who live there.
 Many kibbutzim have an area where there are cabins for people to stay in when they vacation in the country.